 Your friend wants to hang out, but you’re tired and just want to take some time for yourself to rest, have a bath, cook a nice meal, and get an early night.

 You tell them you’re not available, but they keep calling and texting.
-They stop by your house to try to convince you to come out to the bar.
+They stop by your house to try to convince you to come out and paint the town red.

 ‘I love hanging out with you, but when I tell you that I’m not available, I need you to respect that.
 If you keep calling, texting, and stopping by, it makes me feel like you don’t respect me, and it makes me want to hang out with you less.’